-In terms of applying a risk-based supervision framework, the process can be broken down into the following steps:11
+In terms of applying a risk-based supervision framework, the process can be broken down into the following steps:13

-1) Establishing the objectives of the pension supervisory authority and consequently its risk focus: a risk-based approach requires the supervisory authority itself to be explicit about what types of risk it will focus its resources on and which areas and institutions to which it will allocate less priority.
+Establishing the objectives of the pension supervisory authority and consequently its risk focus: a risk-based approach requires the supervisory authority itself to be explicit about what types of risk it will focus its resources on and which areas and institutions to which it will allocate less priority.
 This will be shaped by the authority's budget and resources, its statutory objectives, the nature of the pension system (mandatory vs. voluntary etc.), and the risk appetite of the supervisory authority (which is influenced by political pressures etc.).

-11 This grouping of key design issues is not unique to pension fund supervision - it is common to all risk-based supervisory frameworks.
+13 This grouping of key design issues is not unique to pension fund supervision - it is common to all risk-based supervisory frameworks.

 - 2) Identifying the risks faced by individual funds and the pension industry that bear on the pension supervisory authority's objectives: the supervisory authority then has to identify what risks could lead to a failure of its objectives and how these risks are correlated.
-These are usually formulated in standard categories such as investment risk; credit risk; liquidity risk; operational risk; IT risk; strategic and legal risk; reputational risk etc. 12 Systemic risks impacting the pension sector as a whole will also be considered.
+These are usually formulated in standard categories such as investment risk; credit risk; liquidity risk; operational risk; IT risk; strategic and legal risk; reputational risk etc.14 Systemic risks impacting the pension sector as a whole will also be considered.
 The supervisory authority then needs to articulate the different indicators (both quantitative and qualitative) it will use to identify and measure these risks.
 The authority will also consider how well these risks are managed i.e. the risk mitigants in place as risk is usually considered on a net rather than a gross basis. - 3) Establishing a methodology for mapping and weighting risks faced to the authority's objectives: this involves weighting the different risks according to their importance, establishing the probability of an adverse event and its likely impact.
-Quantitative and qualitative assessments will form part of the supervisor's judgement. - 4) Establishing a quality assurance process: as a risk-based approach relies more heavily on subjective judgements by supervisory staff, a process of 'quality control' needs to be introduced, balancing central control and supervisory discretion to ensure consistency of approach. - 5) Establishing a methodology for allocating supervisory resources based on the risk assessments: supervised entities are grouped into response categories within a matrix (for 'low'/high' supervisory attention), based on how much risk they are thought to pose.
+Quantitative and qualitative assessments will form part of the supervisor's judgement. - 4) Establishing a quality assurance process: as a risk-based approach relies more heavily on subjective judgements by supervisory staff, a process of 'quality control' needs to be introduced, balancing central control and supervisory discretion to ensure consistency of approach. - 5) Establishing a methodology for allocating supervisory resources based on the risk assessments: supervised entities are grouped into response categories within a matrix (for 'low'/'high' supervisory attention), based on how much risk they are thought to pose.
 The supervisor should also have an established policy for adapting and escalating its supervisory response.
-Guidance and education to help alleviate systemic risks will also be drawn up as required.
+Guidance and education to help alleviate systemic risks will also be drawn up as required. - 6) Reviewing and assessing the outcomes of RBS: To properly maintain risk-based supervision the supervisory authority should review its RBS approach, including the risk assessment methodology and any risk scoring models, to assess if the approach remains fit for purpose and is achieving the outcomes sought.
+The timing and formality of the assessment and depth of the review will be dependent upon the specific needs, size and complexity of the pension supervisory authority.
+It may be undertaken regularly or on an ad-hoc basis when trigger events, predetermined by the pension supervisory authority, occur.